 - If you are presented with a message that says that your certificate signing request is pending approval, you do not have enough rights.
 Ask the company account administrator to approve your certificate signing request.

-- Click “Download” and store the “.cer” file on your disk at a convenient place, e.g. next to the private key and CSR files.
+- Click Download and store the .cer file on your disk at a convenient place (for example, next to the private key and CSR files).

 Once you have the certificate file, you need to obtain a distribution profile.
 The Apple Developer Member Center allows you to define an app identifier, a test device, and finally a distribution profile.
-Check the Apple documentation on how to maintain identifiers, devices and profiles.
+For more information, check the Apple documentation on how to maintain identifiers, devices and profiles.

 2.4 Uploading the Key to Adobe PhoneGap Build